The places written with bold characters in the text show the marked places in the Route-Altitude diagram.

 We run down from the high embankment here and go on along a meandering path until a crossing dirt road.
 We turn onto it and cross the fence on a ladder, because the gate is always closed.
 The road goes across a new, thick tree plantation and at the farther end of it crosses another fence with gate, but we can find here a second ladder.
 After the ladder we reach the fields and go on along wheel tracks towards north.
 After a while we reach Úrkút village at that well, which gave its name to the settlement. Úrkút means “Well of the Lords” and this name refers to that fact, that the landlords of the area watered their horses here, at this well, when they were on hunting.

-This road is the remaining of a former, liquidated narrow gauge railway, similar to the other one, whose embankment we have seen before Úrkút village.
-There was a huge net of similar railways in the Bakony Mountains, unfortunately they worked only until the 70s of the previous century and they were closed because of the uneconomic work of this net.
+This road is the remaining of the former, liquidated narrow gauge railway net, similar to the other one, whose embankment we have already seen before Úrkút village.
+There was a huge net of similar railways in the Bakony Mountains, unfortunately they worked only until the 70s of the previous century and they were closed because of the uneconomic work of this system.

 We walk in northern, later in northwestern direction on this wide dirt road on the bottom of the valley, among grassy clearings.
-We reach the forester’s lodges at the end of the valley after a three-quarter hour long easy hike. the dirt road passes them, later we notice the new building of the Adventure Park named Sobri Jóska on the left side of the road.
-The road passes the big car park of the adventure park, gets an asphalt surface, and after a while it crosses the Torna-patak (Torna Creek) and the railway line through a tunnel.
-We climb onto the asphalt road leading towards Városlőd and turn right in the junction.
+We reach the forester’s lodges at the end of the valley after a three-quarter hour long easy hike.
+The dirt road passes them, later we notice the new buildings of the Adventure Park named Sobri Jóska on the left side of the road.
+The road passes the big car park of the adventure park, gets an asphalt surface, and after a while it crosses the Torna-patak (Torna Creek) on a bridge and the railway line through a tunnel.
+We climb onto the asphalt road leading between Kislőd and Városlőd villages and turn right in the junction, towards Városlőd.
 The Blue Trail reaches the railway station on this slowly descending asphalt road.
 The metal box of the Blue Trail's stamp is located on the wall of the building beside the door of the office (Városlőd-Kislőd railway station).
 Another stamp is located in the village in the Fenyves kocsma Pub, on the route of the trail.

 After a few dozen steps we reach the old houses of the former Swabian population of the village.
 The big houses stand mainly on the left side of the road.
 We can find a small museum about the history of the settlement in one of them.
-After a while we get to a junction and turn right.
-The Fenyves kocsma Pub stands at the corner of the streets.
+After a while we get to a junction, the Fenyves kocsma Pub stands at the corner of the streets.
 We can find a Blue Trail's stamp in the pub, its box is equipped on the wall at the bar (Városlőd village, stamping place).
-The marked trail crosses the Torna-patak Brook and the railway line again, finally we turn onto the Hölgykő utca (Hölgykő Street), a street leading towards north.
+The marked trail turns right in the junction and crosses the Torna-patak Brook and the railway line again, finally we turn onto the Hölgykő utca (Hölgykő Street), a street leading towards north.
 We cross the main road number 8 through a tunnel at the border of the village and our road connects to the asphalt road leading to Csehbánya village.

-We turn on this road, it will leads us until the far Bakonybél village.
+We turn onto this asphalt strip, it will leads us until the far Bakonybél village.
+There is no traffic on this road, because its ends are closed with barrieres, only the vehicles of the forest cultivating company can use it.
 First the road meanders in the forest among the hills, but later, after a three-quarter hour long walk, it begins to descend into the valley of Bakonybél.
 We leave the forest for a little while, a very good panorama opens from the meadow towards Bakonybél lying in the bottom of the small basin.
 We reach the border of the villages after a few minutes, the building of the Gerence guesthouse appears on the right side, beneath the road.
 We walk farther, till the branching of the access road of the guesthouse, turn onto it, and visit the building (Bakonybél village, Gerence guesthouse).
 The stamp of the Blue Trail is located on the terrace at the door of the house.
 We can find another stamp in the Vadszőlő Restaurant in the village (address: 45 Fürdő utca, Bakonybél).

 After stamping we go back onto the route of the Blue Trail, which crosses the wide Gerence-patak (Gerence Stream) on a wooden bridge.
 The path goes across a weedy field and after a forest patch reaches the first houses of Bakonybél at the Fürdő utca (Fürdő Street).

-The Blue Trail turns left from the Fürdő utca (Fürdő Street) onto the Ady Endre utca (Ady Endre Street), and crosses the Pápai út (Pápai Road), the main road of the village.
+The Blue Trail turns left from the Fürdő utca (Fürdő Street) onto the Ady Endre utca (Ady Endre Street), and crosses the Pápai út (Pápai Road), the main road of the village at the bus turning place.
 We continue the walk on the other side of the Pápai út, on a narrow asphalt strip leading among the hills.
-The Blue Trail leaves the last houses of Bakonybél at a metal barriere and the road turns into the valley of the Öreg-séd Brook.
+The Blue Trail leaves the last houses of Bakonybél at a metal barrier and the road turns into the valley of the Öreg-séd Brook.
 We walk on this meandering, narrow asphalt road more than two kilometers, after that we turn left onto a dirt road (Getting off from the asphalt road).
 After a few steps we leave this dirt road and continue the hike on a narrow path.

-After the summit begins a long, but comfortable slope through the beech forest and a big clear-cut until the former Kisszépalmapuszta Homestead.
+If we leave the summit, a long, but comfortable slope begins in the mountainside through the beech forest and a big clear-cut until the former Kisszépalmapuszta Homestead.
 The uninhabited, abandoned buildings of the homestead were demolished in the past few years, only the name of the clearing cherish its memory.
-The Blue Trail goes on along a narrow asphalt road beside a long fence, at the corner of the fence we turn down from the road and walk beside the fenced area on a narrow path.
+The Blue Trail goes on along a narrow asphalt road beside a long fence, at the corner we turn down from the road and walk beside the fenced area on a narrow path.
 Later we turn onto a dirt road and after a little while leave the forest.
 The trail crosses a field and joins to the gravel road leading to Szépalma Homestead (Hotel Szépalmapuszta, access road).

 A hotel and congress centre work in the buildings of the former homestead, the trail avoid them, we hike on along the narrow asphalt access road of the homestead.
 The road runs across a forest patch, later it leads at the border of the forest and fields.
 The marks lead us on a longer section among the outermost trees of the forest, parallel with the aphalt strip.
 After a 20 minutes long walk we get to the junction of roads, we turn right here onto a worn, potholed asphalt strip and climb a small hill.
 If we turn back on the top of this hill, at the tower of a mobile phone relay station, we can see the Köris-hegy already in the far.